lwoloszy/electrophys/README.md

 # electrophys
-Suite to streamline analysis of electrophysiological data
+Analyses and visualization of electrophysiological data